selfcriticalmass/RoseTTAFold2-PPI/README.md

 1. Search homologs for each protein using tools like HHblits (be sure to turn on "-all" flag in HHblits to output all the hits)
 2. Identify the closest hit (by sequence identity) to the query from each organism, and discard other hits
-3. Combine the resulting MSA to both proteins by concatenating the two hit sequences (one for each query) from the same organism
+3. Combine the resulting MSAs of both proteins by concatenating the two hit sequences (one for each query) from the same organism
 4. Discard sequences that cannot be paired
 5. Remove redundancy by 90% or 95% sequence identity using hhfilter.